Current View, Arkansas and Missouri

 Current View is an unincorporated community in Clay County, Arkansas and Ripley County, Missouri, United States.
-The community straddles the Missouri-Arkansas border on the northeast bank of the Current River.
+The community straddles the Missouri–Arkansas border on the northeast bank of the Current River.
 Arkansas Highway 211 connects to the south and Missouri Route E is to the north.
-Doniphan lies approximately eight miles to the north-northwest and Success, Arkansas is about five miles south.
+Doniphan, Missouri lies approximately eight miles to the north-northwest and Success, Arkansas is about five miles south.

 History

 A variant name was "Currentview".
 A post office called Currentview was established in 1895, and remained in operation until 1913.
 The community was named for its location near the Current River.